 A: Upon completing the RCR course you will receive a completion certificate.
 You should keep this certificate of completion for your records.
 You may also want to provide a copy of the certificate to your department office or the Principal Investigator of the project you are working on.
 A list of individuals who have completed the RCR training is also maintained by RCS and on SAP.

 UNL’s Office of Research Responsibility has created several video vignettes exploring dilemmas often experienced by faculty and graduate students in areas of research misconduct, conflicts of interest and authorship designation.
-The videos are available for viewing here.
 Each is followed by a set of questions to stimulate discussion among viewers.